bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

 ## Citing

-If you find this research or dataset useful in an academic setting please cite:
+If you find this research or dataset useful please cite:

     @inproceedings{XX,
       title = {Identifying Actions for Sound Event Classification},